Marlins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won 20 of the 30 games they were the moneyline favorite this season (66.7%).
+- The Marlins are 21-10 in games they were favored on the moneyline (winning 67.7% of those games).

-- Based on this matchup's moneyline, the Marlins have an implied win probability of 58.3%.
+- The Marlins have an implied moneyline win probability of 62.3% in this contest.

-- Miami has had an over/under set by bookmakers 74 times, and have combined with opponents to go over the total in 34 of those games (34-36-4).
+- Miami has played in 75 games with set over/under, and have combined with opponents to go over the total 35 times (35-36-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!